mutagen-io/mutagen/examples/compose/data-science/README.md

-[Mutagen's support for Docker Compose](https://mutagen.io/documentation/orchestration/compose) to synchronize code from the local filesystem to a shared container volume and to forward network traffic to the containerized Jupyter notebook server, allowing you to edit code and access the environment locally regardless of where the project is running.
+[Mutagen's support for Docker Compose](https://mutagen.io/documentation/orchestration/compose) to synchronize code from the local filesystem to a shared container volume and to forward network traffic to the containerized Jupyter notebook server, allowing you to edit code and access the environment locally, regardless of where the project is running.